yulonglim/tp/docs/team/wilfredwongkc.md

   * Designed UI mockup for the team
   * Did video recording for demo of our app (v1.3) and uploaded it onto YouTube
   * Create meeting minutes documents on Microsoft Teams for our weekly meetings
+  * Facilitated team's submissions to professors on Microsoft Teams
 * Documentation:
   * User Guide:
     * Added the introduction and the "how to use this guide"